sanskrit/mbh-audio/audio/mbh-audio/how.md

 ## Additional details for paid reciters
 A formal agreement will be signed with Vyoma Labs.

-The daxiṇā will be dispatched periodically (monthly at the latest).
+The daxiṇā will be dispatched periodically (monthly at the latest, subject to bank transaction minimums).
 We will keep track of shloka-s (submitted, checked and accepted) so as to accurately calculate the amount due.

 ## For coordinators
 - Induct recording volunteers, and gather payment details (agreement pdf - [http://bit.ly/mbh-audio-sandhi-html](http://bit.ly/mbh-audio-sandhi-html), source [here](https://drive.google.com/drive/folders/1kqnLzqgQqWx4KUE5ZoS-H6yGv2TT7xf2)).